 Ingredients

-Tahini: This is the main ingredient for this dip that adds great flavour and texture.
-It is a paste made using 100% sesame seeds that are mostly used in Mediterranean and Middle Eastern cuisines.
+Tahini: It adds great flavor and texture.
+If you don't know what Tahini is, It is a paste made using 100% sesame seeds; it is usually available in Mediterranean and Middle Eastern grocery stores.

-Water: Use warm water to loosen the consistency of the mixture.
+Water: I used warm water to loosen the consistency of the mixture.

-Chives: Add freshly chopped chives to add more flavour to the dip.
+Chives: Add freshly chopped chives to add more flavor to the dip.

 How to Make Butter Bean Hummus with Canned Beans